opentext-idol/find/README.md

 The Redis runs on port 6379.

-## Configuring HP Find
+## Configuring HPE Find
 Earlier versions of Find had a settings page, but this is currently unavailable.
 To configure Find, create a config.json file in your Find home directory.

-Below is an example config file:
+Below is an example config file for running against HOD:

     {
         "login": {